 In this post, I’ll be sharing ten great plants to have on hand for developing your home apothecary.
-I’ve chosen these herbs based on the actions they take in the body.
-As this series expands, I will dedicate full posts to our different body systems and the different plants that support those systems.
-For now, this list is designed to introduce you to a variety of herbs you can become familiar with through smell, taste, and various practicing herbal preparations.
+This list is designed to introduce you to a variety of herbs you can become familiar with through smell, taste, and practicing different herbal preparations.

 Beloved chamomile is likely a flower you are already familiar with as a herb enthusiast.
 Chamomile is most commonly known for being a mild sedative and supporting healthy sleep hygiene.
 However, chamomile also contains volatile oils that gives the plant anti-inflammatory properties, making it ideal for both internal and external herbal preparations.

 Tulsi (Holy Basil)

 Tulsi is one of my all time favorite herbs to work with.
 This herb is highly revered in Ayurveda as a remedy for physical, mental, metabolic and stress, as well as for fighting infection internally and externally (are you detecting a pattern here yet?).
 Holy Basil tea has quickly become by favorite meditation-time tea.
 I personally use holy basil for stress adaptation in my daily life, but it has endless beneficial properties and can be prepared in a number of ways.
 Western herbalists are slowly starting to incorporate tulsi into their practices, as more people in the west are beginning to acknowledge the validity of the mind-body connection.